hazelcast/hazelcast-jet/site/docs/api/serialization.md

 more than an order of magnitude slower than other serialization options, not to mention very wasteful of memory usage.

-### Sample Serializer implementation
+### Writing Custom Serializers

-For best performance we recommend using [com.hazelcast.nio.serialization.StreamSerializer](https://docs.hazelcast.org/docs/4.0/javadoc/com/hazelcast/nio/serialization/StreamSerializer.html) or [com.hazelcast.nio.serialization.ByteArraySerializer](https://docs.hazelcast.org/docs/4.0/javadoc/com/hazelcast/nio/serialization/ByteArraySerializer.html).
+For best performance and simplest implementation we recommend using [com.hazelcast.nio.serialization.StreamSerializer](https://docs.hazelcast.org/docs/4.0/javadoc/com/hazelcast/nio/serialization/StreamSerializer.html) or [com.hazelcast.nio.serialization.ByteArraySerializer](https://docs.hazelcast.org/docs/4.0/javadoc/com/hazelcast/nio/serialization/ByteArraySerializer.html).

 Below you can find a sample implementation of `StreamSerializer` for `Person` (mind the type id which should be unique across all serializers):